- Home

 Is this a good time to make plans for my long-term care needs?

-Many clients of wealth management firms like ours are in the fortunate position that they will be able to weather this storm.
-So now is the time to take action.
-You might decide to write or update your Will, make immediate gifts to your loved ones and enjoy seeing them put those funds to good use, or review your investments – the pandemic has encouraged many of us to change or firm up our current arrangements.
+It is always a good time to take action and plan for the future.
+You might decide to write or update your Will, make immediate gifts to your loved ones and enjoy seeing them put those funds to good use, or review your investments.

 Whatever you decide about your future, make sure you share your wishes with your family or other loved ones – perhaps through a Power of Attorney.
 Let them know whether you would prefer to stay at home or move to a care home, and what provisions you've made to pay for either.